-14.1 The length of a standard running track shall be 400m.
+14.1 The nominal length of a standard running track shall be 400m ("400m Standard Oval Track").
 It shall consist of two parallel straights and two bends whose radii shall be equal.
 The inside of the track shall be bordered by a kerb of suitable material that should be coloured white, with a height of 50mm to 65mm and a width of 50mm to 250mm.
 The kerb on the two straights may be omitted and a white line 50mm wide substituted.